Modeling Reachability Types with Logical Relations: Equational Theory

 From the conclusion of \lemref{lem:st_subst1}, we get resulting world $\W'$.
 Let $f'$ and $\bval'$ be the relation and the related values in $\W'$ respectively.
 Now we construct the world as $(\Sigma_1''', \Sigma_2', f_{\overline{\flt}}; f'_{\flt};f'_{\fr};\bval_{\overline{\flt}};\bval'_{\flt};\bval'_{\fr})$, which is a valid extension of initial world $\W$.
 The remainder of the proof follows similarly to the proof of reordering and is thus omitted.

 \begin{theorem} Rule \textsc{$\beta$-equiv} in \figref{fig:equiv} is sound. \end{theorem}

-\bfparagraph{Discussion} Rule \textsc{$\beta$-equiv} restricts the argument $t_1$ to an empty observation set, empty reachability qualifier, and empty write effect.
-While effects certainly have to be excluded (\eg, substitution may lead to duplication of $t_1$), scenarios with non-empty observation should also be safe, as long as they are separate from the effects of the function.
-While we have not yet mechanized such extended cases in Coq, a proof would need to apply \lemref{lem:inv2} in the place of \lemref{lem:inv3}, and the hypothesis of \lemref{lem:st_weaken1} needs to change $\W^{1'}$ to $(\Sigma_1', \Sigma_2, \flt_1)$, capturing the fact the reduction of $t_1$ requires locations specified in $\flt_1$.
-Given the experience with different reordering rules, we are quite confident that our binary logical relation can mirror the full range of possible application cases, including fresh/non-fresh arguments, self-references in the function type, etc.
+\bfparagraph{Discussion: Extensions} Rule \textsc{$\beta$-equiv} restricts the argument $t_1$ to an empty observation set, empty reachability qualifier, and empty write effect.
+While effects certainly have to be excluded (\eg, substitution may lead to duplication of $t_1$), scenarios with non-empty observation should also be safe, as long as $t_1$ is in the restricted form of variables or $\lambda$-terms.
+While we have not yet mechanized such extended cases in Rocq, a proof would need to show that the equivalence of two terms is preserved over relational worlds \wrt the reachable locations from the given values, and the hypothesis of \lemref{lem:st_weaken1} needs to change $\W^{1'}$ to $(\Sigma_1', \Sigma_2, \flt_1)$, capturing the fact that reduction of $t_1$ requires locations specified in $\flt_1$.
+Given the experience with different reordering rules, we are confident that our binary logical relation can mirror the full range of possible application cases, including fresh/non-fresh arguments, self-references in the function type, etc.